 - Uncover the cookies and bake for 8 - 9 minutes or until a light golden brown.

-- Store in an airtight containter and enjoy within 24 hours.
+- Serve immediately or store in an airtight containter and enjoy within 24 hours.